late-warrior/js-codeorg-style/README.md

 ###Running the server
  1. Run **gulp serve** to run the server
  1. **gulp watch** can be used to live-reload all resources
+ 1. Other tasks can be found in the gulpfile.js file

 ## TODO